hellowhirl/mastering-git/README.md

 - When we create a new branch git creates a new pointer that can be moved around
   - Git moves this pointer forward with new commits as well (while Master pointer stays where it is)
 - This pointer is just a tiny file that contains a 40-byte commit id
-- HEAD is a special pointer which contains a nmae of a branch (like Master)
+- HEAD is a special pointer which is another tiny file that contains a name of current target branch (like Master)
-  - When we switch to a different branch git moves the HEAD switches around and writes the name of the target branch (current one we are working on)
+  - When we switch to a different branch git moves the HEAD pointer around and updates the tiny file with the name of the target branch (current one we are working on)

 ### Working with branches